 Modern slavery is abuse and a crime.

-Crucial: Although some victims of modern slavery have come from abroad, there are also victims of all ages who were born in the UK, including children and young people.
-These young people may also be abused through Child Sexual Exploitation and Criminal Exploitation.
+Crucial: Victims of modern slavery may be from the UK or abroad and of any age.
+Children and young people may also be abused through Child Sexual Exploitation and Criminal Exploitation.

-Victims are often told that what is happening to them is normal and that they cannot trust anyone else.
-But forcing someone else to work for no money is always wrong.
+But forcing someone to work for no money is always wrong.

-Support in other languages: Many people who are victims of modern slavery are more vulnerable because they cannot access the internet.
-They may also be vulnerable because they cannot read information in English.
-You can download printable information sheets in lots of different languages including Albanian, Chinese and Polish from the Modern slavery : Closer than you think website, where there are also videos and infographics.
+Support in other languages: You can download printable information sheets in lots of different languages including Albanian, Chinese and Polish from the Modern slavery : Closer than you think website, where there are also videos and infographics.

 When people being exploited are taken to different towns, cities or even countries, this is called trafficking.
 This is abuse and support is available to stop the criminals and support the person being exploited.